VMA-BA/3klCon/README.md

 # 3klCon Project

 ## Description
-Automated Recon tool which works with Small and Medium scopes.
+Automated Recon tool which works with Large and Medium scopes.

 ّIt's recommended to use it on VPS, it'll discover secrets and searching for vulnerabilities